MooersLab/jointprob1D/README.md

 There were initially about 30 people interested in jointprob last summer.
 Four parallel sections were held to accommodate different schedules and time zones.
-I participated in Section D, which met on Satruadys Secion D was the last section left standing as of December.
+I participated in Section D, which met on Saturdays.
+Secion D was the last section left standing as of December.
 We were down to 4-6 participants.
 It was time for a refresh.